Moving

 Where can I obtain a baggage certificate?

-You can only obtain the baggage certificate from a Portuguese embassy or consulate in your home country.
+You can only obtain it from a Portuguese embassy or consulate in your home country.
 Typically, the authorities will require you to fill out a form and provide a detailed list of the items you intend to transport.

 It's important to keep in mind that the requirements and procedures for getting the certificate can differ depending on the country and its specific regulations.